Mailu/Mailu/docs/compose/setup.rst

   emails (IMAP and SMTP), not HTTP (use it behind reverse proxies);
 - ``mail-letsencrypt`` is similar to ``letsencrypt`` except that TLS will only be served for emails (IMAP and SMTP), not HTTP (use it behind reverse proxies);
-- ``notls`` will disable TLS, this is not recommended except for testing
+- ``notls`` will disable TLS, this is not recommended except for testing.

 .. note::